happyren/happyren.github.io/_posts/2018-10-21-appsec-day.md

 ## Something new to me

-I think it is very informative because every talk I heared gives me new idea.
+Some simple and informative ideas I will talk about may not be new to you, but these links definitely helps!

 ### Important information sources